 Henry Luce Foundation

 In 2002 the University of Puget Sound was awarded $560,000 by the Henry Luce Foundation to support an Environmental Policy and Decision Making Initiative.
 This grant funded a new tenure-line faculty position specializing in U.S. environmental policy and decision making, now held by Dr. Daniel Sherman, as well as numerous regional conferences, workshops, and programs designed to link the university's academic and co-curricular opportunities to environmental stakeholders in the south Puget Sound region.
-This initiative is now coordinated through the new Sound Policy Institute at the university.
+This initiative is now coordinated through the Sound Policy Institute at the university.

 Andrew W. Mellon Foundation

 In 2008 the University of Puget Sound was awarded $525,000 by the Andrew W. Mellon Foundation to support a new tenure-line faculty position specializing in international environmental policy and decision making.
 Rachel DeMotts joined the faculty in the Fall of 2009 as the new Mellon Assistant Professor of Global Environmental Politics.
 This grant also provided funds for complementary student research stipends, faculty curriculum development, as well as conferences and workshops that brought students, faculty, and environmental stakeholders together to address pressing international environmental issues.
 The work conducted under this grant supported and enriched the development of both the Environmental Policy and Decision Making program as well as the Sound Policy Institute.